bbauska/W3Cx-3of5/README.md

 </datalist>
 ```

-Note that the id of the <datalist> element should be the same as the value of the list attribute of the input field.
+Note that the id of the &lt;datalist&gt; element should be the same as the value of the list attribute of the input field.

 <h4>What are the main problems with this element?</h4>

 The main criticism that Web designers make about this element is related to its default appearance being strongly dependent on the browser and its underlying operating system.
-Changing the *look and feel* is not possible, except with the use of the options we saw in the previous sections of this page.
-This problem is also true for other input elements that renders as complex widgets, like <input type="date"> and its variants.
+Changing the <i>look and feel</i> is not possible, except with the use of the options we saw in the previous sections of this page.
+This problem is also true for other input elements that renders as complex widgets, like &lt;input type="date"&gt; and its variants.

 Another problem is that there is no way to control where the dialog that contains the color chooser will appear - no positioning via CSS or JavaScript is possible.
 The specification does not say anything about how to position it over the page, thus the result is vendor specific.

-The solution proposed by the W3C and its contributors is called *Web Components*, a new approach for designing HTML5 widgets, that is covered in the W3Cx HTML5 Apps and Games course.
+The solution proposed by the W3C and its contributors is called <i>Web Components</i>, a new approach for designing HTML5 widgets, that is covered in the W3Cx HTML5 Apps and Games course.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-4-3">5.4.3 "date"</h3>